Murder of Heinz-Josef Große

 Heinz-Josef Große was a 34-year-old East German (GDR) construction worker who was shot and killed on 29 March 1982 by GDR border guards on the Inner German border at Schifflersgrund, near Bad Sooden-Allendorf.

 He had been working on the border fortifications, digging cable trenches with a backhoe loader, when he noticed that the border guards were absent and that he was apparently unobserved.
 He drove his backhoe loader across the control strip and anti-vehicle ditch adjoining the border fence, lifted the bucket of his backhoe loader, climbed up on it and jumped over the fence.
-A few metres before he reached West German territory at the top of a short slope above the border fence, he was spotted by two East German border guards, who opened fire.
+About 25 m before he reached West German territory at the top of a short slope above the border fence, he was spotted by two East German border guards, who opened fire.
 He was struck by nine bullets fired from Kalashnikov rifles.
 Fatally wounded, he bled to death just inside GDR territory, while a West German border patrol – who saw the whole incident – stood by helplessly.
 In their subsequent report on the incident, the East German border guards stated that "the attempted breach of the border in the direction GDR-FRG was prevented by the use of firearms and the individual succumbed to fatal injuries."